 If a probationer is found guilty, the Judge may impose the balance of suspended jail time and/or fines.
 The Judge may also “stay” the jail time on specific conditions, extend probation, add additional requirements or restrictions to the probation conditions such as house arrest, treatment or community service.

-The failure to appear for a probation violation hearing will result in the issuance of a warrant for the arrest of the probationer and a warrant block on driving privileges, vehicle registration and issuance of an operator’s license.
+The failure to appear for a probation violation hearing will result in the issuance of a warrant for the arrest of the probationer and a warrant block on driving privileges, vehicle registration and a suspension of an operator’s license.

 To download a form, right-click the link and click "Save